-- 2. If you elect Cloudera Enterprise, install a license: - a.
-Click Upload License. - b.
-Click the document icon to the left of the Select a License File text field. - c.
-Go to the location of your license file, click the file, and click Open. - d.
+- 1. Purchase a Cloudera Enterprise license from Cloudera. - 2.
+Click Select License File. - 3.
+Go to the location of your license file, select the file, and click Open. - 4.
 Click Upload. - 3.
-Information is displayed indicating what the CDH installation includes.
-At this point, you can click the Support drop-down menu to access online Help or the Support Portal. - 4.
+Information is displayed indicating what the installation includes.
 Click Continue to proceed with the installation.